 - rewarding investors, etc.

-This means that the main ICO goal is not only to launch a successful campaign, but also to make blockchain technology and cryptocurrencies suitable for community usage.
+This means that the main IDO goal is not only to launch a successful campaign, but also to make blockchain technology and cryptocurrencies suitable for community usage.

-To perform a successful ICO launch, developers must carry out numerous integral steps.
+To perform a successful IDO launch, developers must carry out numerous integral steps.
 The project has to be related to blockchain and cryptocurrencies.
-To comply with the common standard in the crypto community, an ICO must meet set requirements of the business model and its main principles.
+To comply with the common standard in the crypto community, an IDO must meet set requirements of the business model and its main principles.